 🔪 How To Make Rabbit Stew

-This rabbit stew recipe is no more difficult than beef or any other stew!
-You will need measuring spoons and cups, a Dutch oven, and a wooden spoon.
+This rabbit stew recipe is no more difficult than beef or any other stew and doesn't take much prep time.
+You'll need measuring spoons and cups, a Dutch oven or large pot, and a wooden spoon.

-This stew will yield 4 hearty servings.
-Don't worry about leftovers because it tastes even better the next day!
+This stew yields 4 hearty servings.
+Don't worry about leftovers because it tastes even better the next day.

-- Brown the rabbit (optional).
-Heat 1 tablespoon of olive oil in a Dutch oven over medium heat.
-Once hot, add the whole or pieced 3-pound rabbit and sear it on all sides if desired.
+Step 1: Brown the rabbit (optional).
+Heat 1 tablespoon of olive oil (EVOO) or beef tallow in a Dutch oven over medium heat.
+Once hot, add the whole or pieced 3-pound rabbit and sear it on all sides if desired (photos 1, 2).

-- Deglaze the pan.
-Add 2 cups of chopped celery, 2 teaspoons of garlic, 2-3 sliced shallots, 1 teaspoon of seasoned salt, 1 teaspoon salt, ¼ teaspoon pepper, and 2 bay leaves, then deglaze the pan with 1 cup of dry white wine.
+Step 2: Deglaze the pan.
+Add 2 cups of chopped celery, 2 teaspoons of garlic, 2-3 sliced shallots, 1 teaspoon of seasoned salt, 1 teaspoon salt, ¼ teaspoon pepper, and 2 bay leaves to the pan with the rabbit and juices.
+Then, deglaze the pan with 1 cup (237 milliliters) of dry white wine.
 Allow the white wine to be reduced by half before adding the remaining vegetables.

-- Shred the meat.
+Step 4: Shred the meat.
 Pull the rabbit from the stew to remove the bones and shred the meat.
-The meat should fall from the bone very easily.
-Return the meat to the stew and discard the bones.
+The rabbit pieces should fall from the bone very easily.
+Return the meat to the stew and discard the bones. *Add the optional butter when you return the shredded rabbit meat to your stew.

-- Make a slurry.
-In a small bowl, combine ¼ cup of flour and ⅓ cup of cold water.
+Step 5: Make a slurry.
+In a small bowl, combine ¼ cup (30 grams) of flour and ⅓ cup (78.8 milliliters) of cold water.
 Stir until all lumps have dissolved.

-- Serve.
+Step 6: Serve.
 Stir the flour slurry into the broth.
 Continue simmering and stirring until the stew has thickened.
-Then remove from heat and serve immediately.
+Then remove from heat and serve immediately (photo 6).
+Sprinkle with chopped parsley or more fresh herbs if desired, plus chopped bacon if using.

 🍴 What To Serve With Rabbit Stew